Collecting data in the field? We now have apps for iOS and Android. Visit the App Store or Google Play Store and search for "Water Rangers" Learn more

 Sample collection:

-• Wearing gloves, collect a water sample in a bottle or Whirl-pak bag.
+• Wearing gloves, collect a water sample in a sterile bottle or Whirl-pak bag.

-• Place the sample in a cooler to prevent further bacterial growth
+• Place the sample in a cooler to keep bacteria from multiplying before you get to the lab.

 Lab processing:

-• Add the colilert reagent to the water sample and mix thoroughly
+• Add the Colilert reagent to the water sample and mix until dissolved.

 Read the results: